 So, what does spending so much money get you?

 For starters, you get a DEDICATED MICROPHONE FOR YOUR FLOOR TOM!
 The sound dynamics of your floor tom are different from your rack toms, so it makes sense to have a separate microphone for it.
-The floor tom microphone can record much lower frequencies than the rack tom microphones, allowing it to better catch the oomph of the floor tom!
+The floor tom mics can record much lower frequencies than the rack tom microphones, allowing it to better catch the oomph of floor toms!
 These are simply the best tom mics you can get for your floor tom.

 You also get a premium dynamic cardioid microphone for your snare that is simply out of the world.
 It is simply among the best snare mics.
 Everyone who has used it, including us, has had nothing but praises for it.